google/tensorstore/docs/python/indexing.rst

    `numpy.ndarray`, where a negative index specifies a position relative to the end (upper bound).

-Specifying an index outside the explicit bounds of a dimension is results in an immediate error:
+Specifying an index outside the explicit bounds of a dimension results in an immediate error:

 .. doctest::